-Under the terms of the Glasgow Caledonian University Order of Council 2010 Court is the governing body of the University and, as such, is responsible for overseeing the management and administration of the whole of the revenue and property of the University.
+Under the terms of the Order Court is the governing body of the University and, as such, is responsible for overseeing the management and administration of the whole of the revenue and property of the University.
 Court exercises general control over the University and all its affairs, purposes and functions, taking all final decisions on matters of fundamental concern to the University.